-Having that destination in mind is critical for content marketing, too.
-Understanding how your content should perform at different stages of its life cycle allows you to make informed decisions on where to go next.
+Having that destination in mind is critical for content marketers, too.
+Understanding how your published content should perform at different stages of its life cycle allows you to make informed business decisions on where to go next.

 That part is obvious to most marketers.
 Looking at analytics is a tale as old as time.

 But despite the obvious benefits, only 32% of brands regularly check their content analytics.
-It’s a massive opportunity brands should take advantage of.
+It’s a massive opportunity your business should take advantage of.

-- There’s web analytics.
-Understanding how your audience gets to and ultimately works through your website is paramount.
+Understanding how users get to and ultimately work through your website is paramount.
 What pages are getting people to stick around?
 What are the demographics of users on certain pages?
-You can use Google Analytics because it’s free.
-Or any of the Google Analytics alternatives that do similar things—HubSpot, Mixpanel, and Matomo are among the leaders.

-- There’s social analytics.
-If you’re using Twitter, LinkedIn, Instagram, or Facebook (or even TikTok for marketing), they all come with free built-in analytics tools for brands to keep track of what’s working and what’s not.
-When is the best time to post?
-What are some of the more popular posts this past month?
-Use the data to fine-tune the messaging you share across social channels.
-And if you want some more firepower, explore the options that social media analytics tools like HubSpot, Hootsuite, and Sprout Social can give you.
+Use the data to fine-tune the messaging you share across social media platforms.
+And if you want some more firepower, explore the options that supplementary social media analytics tools like Later, Hootsuite, and Sprout Social can give you.